Legal Representation For Pedestrian Accident Victims

-- Flashing crosswalk on 28 th St. south of Iris
+- Flashing crosswalk on 28th Street south of Iris

 People who walk while listening to headphones are especially vulnerable to being in an auto-pedestrian accident.
 The number of serious injuries to pedestrians listening to headphones has tripled in the last six years.
-A study published by researchers at the University of Maryland School of Medicine in Baltimore found that, most pedestrians involved in accidents are males (68%) and that two thirds of the victims were under the age of thirty.
-People listening to headphones are often unaware of what is going on around them, and may not be able to hear the sound of an approaching vehicle, a car horn, or a train whistle.
+A study published by researchers at the University of Maryland School of Medicine in Baltimore found that most pedestrians involved in accidents are males (68%) and that two-thirds of the victims were under the age of 30.
+People listening to headphones are often unaware of what is going on around them and may not be able to hear the sound of an approaching vehicle, a car horn or a train whistle.
 Therefore, you should exercise extra caution if you are walking near traffic while listening to headphones.

-The National Highway and Transportation Safety Administration has promulgated the following safety tips to help keep pedestrians safe:
+The NHTSA has promulgated the following safety tips to help keep pedestrians safe:

 - Walk, don’t run or dart, into the street.

-- Look for signs that a car is about to move (rear lights, exhaust smoke, sound of motor, wheels turning).
+- Look for signs that a car is about to move (rear lights, exhaust smoke, the sound of a motor, wheels turning).